Miliaresion: History

 Originally, the name was given to a series of silver coins issued in the 4th century that were struck 72 to the pound and were the equivalent of 1,000 nummi.
-Thereafter and until the 7th century, the Byzantines did not get regularly circulate silver coins, although there were a very small number of commemorative issues struck.
+Thereafter and until the 7th century, the Byzantines did not regularly circulate silver coins, although there were a very small number of commemorative issues struck.
 In the 7th century, a miliaresion was an alternative name possibly given to a variation on the short-lived hexagram coin minted during the time of Heraclius and Constans II.
 From c.
 720, this variant coin, broader and thinner than the hexagram, was instituted by Leo III the Isaurian (r.
 717–741).

-The new coin, for which the term miliaresion is usually preserved among numismatists, was apparently struck 144 to the pound, with an initial weight of circa 2.27 grams, although in the Macedonian period that increased to 3.03 grams (i.e. 108 coins to the pound)..
+The new coin, for which the term miliaresion is usually preserved among numismatists, was apparently struck 144 to the pound, with an initial weight of circa 2.27 grams, although in the Macedonian period that increased to 3.03 grams (i.e. 108 coins to the pound).
 The design of the coins bears a striking resemblance to a series of silver coins minted in the previous century by the Persian Sassanid Empire, which were later copied by the islamic Umayyad Caliphate.
 It is from the latter's influence that it seems the Byzantines drew inspiration to adopt the new design, particularly in light of the Isaurian dynasty's iconoclastic policies.
 Like the contemporary silver dirham of the Caliphate, the miliaresion featured initially no human representations, sporting instead the names and titles of a single emperor or emperors on the reverse and a cross on steps on the obverse.